The changes you need to make to prepare your farming business for 1 January 2021.

 Decide if you want to hire an import-export agent, or make the declarations yourself.

-Contact the organisation that moves your goods (for example, a haulage firm) to find out what information they need to make the declarations for your goods, or if you will need to make them yourself.
+Contact the organisation that moves your goods to find out what information they need to make the declarations for your goods, or if you will need to make them yourself.

 Read the guidance on simplified customs procedures for trading with the EU if we leave without a deal.

 Further information is provided in HMRC’s advice for businesses trading with the EU.